SciTools/iris/docs/src/index.rst

 Support
 ~~~~~~~

-We, the Iris developers have adopted GitHub `discussions`_ to capture any
+We, the Iris developers have adopted GitHub Discussions`_ to capture any
 discussions or support questions related to Iris.

 See also `StackOverflow for "How Do I? <https://stackoverflow.com/questions/tagged/python-iris>`_